pjbriggs/md5compare/README.md

 ChangeLog
 ---------

+0.0.4: added options for sorting files into 'natural sort order' (the
+       same as used by Windows Explorer).

 0.0.3: report MD5 sums for both copies of a file when there is a mismatch

 0.0.2: added setup.py for installation on Linux and Windows platforms.